leobudima/elogii-blog/content/route-planning-on-google-maps-5-reasons-to-avoid-it-use-cases.md

 It’s also very difficult to document stops and record route history.

-There’s also no in-app solution for collecting proof of delivery.
+There’s also no in-app solution for [collecting proof of delivery](https://elogii.com/blog/how-to-use-proof-of-delivery/).

 Which means you’ll have to switch between apps.

 That’s frustrating for both you and the customer.

-And while route planners can track drivers’ location via _Location Sharing_:
+And while route planners can track drivers’ location via _Location Sharing_...

-You can only use this way of driver tracking one user at a time.
+You can only use this way of [driver tracking](https://elogii.com/blog/driver-tracking/) one user at a time.

 Great for manually sharing the location to customers.